 1 & 1/2 cups Warm Water

-- Place Plain Flour, Dry East and Salt in a large bowl.
-Using a whisk, blend Yeast and Salt into the flour evenly.
+- Place Plain Flour, Dry East and Salt in a large bowl, and mix well to blend evenly.

-- Add Warm Water and stir using a stick or strong spatula.
+- Add Warm Water and stir using a spoon or spatula.
 It is a very soft and gooey dough.
 Don’t try to knead it.
 When the dough comes together, cover with plastic wrap and rest for 30 minutes at room temperature.

 - After 30 minutes, it is still very soft and sticky.
-Wet your hand, grab an edge of the dough, lift and bring it to the centre.
+Wet your hand with water, grab an edge of the dough, lift and bring it to the centre.
 Repeat several times.
 Cover and rest again.

-- Basically you need to do this every 30 minutes, 3 to 4 times, before you go to bed.
-This process would make the dough elastic.
-Cover with plastic wrap and leave it somewhere safe and it wouldn’t get too cold overnight.
+- Repeat this process every 30 minutes, 2 to 3 times, before you go to bed.
+This process makes the dough elastic.
+Cover with plastic wrap and leave it somewhere safe and it won’t get too cold overnight.

-- After 30 minutes, preheat oven to 240℃ with the pot inside the oven.
+- After 30 minutes, place the pot in the oven and preheat to 240℃.
 This means the dough will rest for extra time until the oven gets hot.

-- Turn the dough onto the floured surface, so that the folded side now faces up.
-Take the very hot pot out of the oven, take off the lid, place the dough on the baking paper, put the lid back on, and bake for 30 minutes.
+- Take the very hot pot out of the oven, take off the lid, turn the dough into the pot, so that the folded side now faces up, put the lid back on, and bake for 30 minutes.

-- After 30 minutes, remove the lid and bake for 5 to 10 minutes or until nicely brown.
-Very carefully take the bread out and cool on wire rack.
+- After 30 minutes, remove the lid and bake for 5 minutes or until nicely brown.
+Take the bread out very carefully and cool on wire rack.